asyncapi/website/pages/blog/microcks-asyncapi-part2.md

 Testing of event-driven architecture is no longer a nightmare with Microcks!
 Microcks can connect to the Kafka brokers in your organization and tell you if the received messages are valid according to your specification.
 No drifting risks anymore or way to introduce regression in production!
 You'll drive and control everything from your pipeline.

-## What are the business use-cases of AsyncAPI?
+What are the business use-cases of AsyncAPI?
 Where can you use Microcks as an essential part of your toolchain?

+## Business use-cases of AsyncAPI

 As said before, event-driven and asynchronous APIs are becoming mainstream because we truly understand the decoupling level - and thus power and agility - it brings within our products.
 We see the need for asynchronous APIs and Apache Kafka's presence as the de facto standard for message brokering - everywhere.